mxagar/data_structures_algorithms_udemy/Python_DSAlgo_Guide.md

 # Function memoization
 # Create cache for known results

+factorial_memo = {}

+def factorial_1(k):
+    if k < 2:
+        return 1
+    # Memoization consists in checking if we have computed the value
+    # already; if so, we return it, if not, we compute it with
+    # recursion as store it!
+    if not k in factorial_memo:
+        factorial_memo[k] = k * factorial(k-1)
+    return factorial_memo[k]

 # Note: we can also perform function memoization
 # by defining inside the original function:
 # - the dictionary
 # - and a helper recursive function
 # See Recursion Problem 4: Change-making problem
-factorial_memo = {}

 def factorial_1(k):

+    def factorial_recursive(k):
         if k < 2:
             return 1
+        # Memoization consists in checking if we have computed the value
+        # already; if so, we return it, if not, we compute it with
+        # recursion as store it!
         if not k in factorial_memo:
             factorial_memo[k] = k * factorial(k-1)
         return factorial_memo[k]

+    factorial_memo = {}

+    return factorial_recursive(k)

 # Class memoization
 class Memoize: